-HILLEL WRIGHT was born in Denver, Colorado in 1943 while his father was stationed at Lowery Field (US Army Air Corps).
+HILLEL WRIGHT crossed the bar in 2017.
+He was born in Denver, Colorado in 1943 while his father was stationed at Lowery Field (US Army Air Corps).
 Raised in Hartford & Old Saybrook, Connecticut, he moved to Hawaii in 1969 and began his commercial fishing career.
 He married Maureen Fath, a Canadian girl, in 1972 and moved to Denman Island, BC.
 He fished in BC for 20 years out of Tofino on the west coast of Vancouver Island in the summers and Comox, on the east coast ofVancouver Island in the winters.
 He retired from fishing in 1993.
-He started writing for fisheries magazines in 1984, which he still does.
+He started writing for fisheries magazines in 1984.
 He was divorced in 1982.
 He married Shiori Tsuchiya in 1998 in Japan.
-He is now Japan Correspondent for Fishing News International.
-He’s also written three novels, two poetry collections, a collection of short stories, and edited five literary anthologies.
-He is the father of a son & three daughters, and the grandfather of four grandsons & four granddaughters.
+He was a Japan Correspondent for Fishing News International.
+He also wrote three novels, two poetry collections, a collection of short stories, and edited five literary anthologies.
+He was the father of a son & three daughters, and the grandfather of four grandsons & four granddaughters.
+He will be missed by all who knew him.

 Haida Gwaii Haiku Cycle